Staff – 2017 Oregon Session 2, Camp Myrtlewood

-Evan Wright ~ see his bio on admin page
+Matt Sanderson ~ see his bio on our admin page

 Advisors do lots of things: teach workshops; lead games, sports, hikes, fieldtrips, and other activities; help out with logistics; and other stuff.
 But most essentially, they connect with campers–individually and in small groups.
 Each advisor meets daily with their group of 11 or so campers, and is generally available for support, hugs, and conversation.

 I grew up here in Oregon’s beautiful Willamette Valley and I love that I get to raise my own kids under the same big Douglas firs.
 I’ve been homeschooling with my kids for about fifteen years, so I spend a lot of time hiking, making art, gardening, exploring, teaching, following, and talking about love, compassion, equity, and screen time.

 If I’m not in the garden you can usually find me in the kitchen cooking up big meals, birthday cakes and herbal remedies, though I also relish the opportunity to escape domestic life and head into the forest.
 This will be my third year advising at NBTSC and this year I’ll be offering a project on forest ecology.

 This will be my fourteenth year at NBTSC in some form — my ninth as a staffer — and I’m ever so excited to be back!
 I’m a lifelong Minnesotan and unschooler, currently 29 years old.
 At this session of NBTSC, I’ll be advising and also leading a multi-day project on positive interpersonal communication.